wireapp/wire-server-deploy/offline/federation_preparation.md

 #### setFederationStrategy

-Configuration for accepting federated requests.
+The 'setFederationStrategy' configuration option controls how your backend responds to federation requests from other backends.
 For more details, visit [docs.wire.com](https://docs.wire.com/understand/configure-federation.html#configure-federation-strategy-whom-to-federate-with-in-brig).

 - allowNone - "disabled" federation
 - allowAll - lets any BE federate (send requests to federator)